Vaufreyd/Go-CamRecorder/README.md

 ### Linux/Mac OSX compilation

-On these environments, you need to call `cmake` to create the make file within this folder:
+On these environments, you need to call `cmake` to create the make file within the `Go-CamRecorder` folder:

     $> cmake .